RV Air Conditioner Basics: Your Top Questions Answered

 • Park in the shade.
 This also reduces how hard your air conditioner needs to work by limiting your RV’s exposure to direct sunlight.

-The basics of safe AC operation begin with regularly inspecting and cleaning the unit’s air filter.
+Proper RV air conditioner maintenance begins with regularly inspecting and cleaning an RV air conditioner’s air filter.
 Here are some tips to help:

 Inspecting and cleaning your air filter should be done every 3-4 months.
 To clean the filter, either rinse with water and allow it to dry completely or vacuum out loose debris before rinsing and drying.